Academic writing

-Academic writing typically uses a more formal tone and follows specific conventions.
-Central to academic writing is its intertextuality, or an engagement with existing scholarly conversations through meticulous citing or referencing of other academic work, which underscores the writer's participation in the broader discourse community.
+Academic writing typically uses a more formal tone and follows certain conventions, such as referencing other academic work and making use of established rhetorical strategies.
 However, the exact style, content, and organization of academic writing can vary depending on the specific genre and publication method.
-Despite this variation, all academic writing shares some common features, including a commitment to intellectual integrity, the advancement of knowledge, and the rigorous application of disciplinary methodologies.
+Despite this variation, all academic writing shares some common features.

 Challenges to scholarly writing and strategies to overcome them are systematised by Angelova-Stanimirova and Lambovska in.

 Academic style

-Academic writing often features prose register that is conventionally characterized by "evidence...that the writer(s) have been persistent, open-minded and disciplined in the study"; that prioritizes "reason over emotion or sensual perception"; and that imagines a reader who is "coolly rational, reading for information, and intending to formulate a reasoned response."
+Academic writing often contains prose register that is conventionally characterized by "evidence...that the writer(s) have been persistent, open-minded and disciplined in the study"; that prioritizes "reason over emotion or sensual perception"; and that imagines a reader who is "coolly rational, reading for information, and intending to formulate a reasoned response."

 Three linguistic patterns that correspond to these goals across fields and genres, include the following: